v2pan/Master_thesis/README.md

 <pre>
 query ← INPUT  ' Get predicate calculus expression as input<br>
-tables ← get_relevant_tables(query) ' Ask LLM, what are the relevant tables based on this predicate calculus query.
+tables ← get_relevant_tables(query) # Ask LLM, what are the relevant tables based on this predicate calculus query.
 Retrieve a list.<br>
-sql_query ← ask_LLM(f"Generate a SQL query based on {query} and {tables}") # Generate initial SQL query using exclusively schema level information (e.g. column names, data types, primary/foreign key constraints)<br>
+sql_query ← ask_LLM(f"Generate a SQL query based on {query} and {tables}")
+#Generate initial SQL query using exclusively schema level information (e.g. column names, data types, primary/foreign key constraints)<br>

 #Extract all the necesary WHERE comparisons (e.g. WHERE animal.category='dog') using a SQL parser and slight modification  <br>
 conditions ← extract_where_conditions_sqlparse(sql_query):<br>